 Loading...

 As parents, we know when our child is struggling to read.
 The issue is we don’t know WHY.
-Below are the skills that must work together for a child to become a proficient reader.
-By understanding which skill or skills they are having difficulty with, we can find the most appropriate instructional method or intervention to address it.
-Click a skill to learn more and find examples of what it looks like when a child is struggling from the child’s perspective, a parent’s perspective and a teacher’s perspective and strategies to help!
+Below are the 7 essential literacy skills.
+Knowing more about these specific skills and where a child is in relation to developing these skills helps us to know how to support a struggling reader.
+Select a skill to learn more and find examples of what it looks like when a child is struggling from the child’s perspective, a parent’s perspective and a teacher’s perspective and strategies to help!
+You can also check out our online module about the 7 Essential Literacy Skills.

-• Oral Language ~ Speak and understand spoken words, including understanding how to produce oral language (say words), what words mean and how to use words to express themselves.
+• Oral Language ~ Broad skill that includes listening and speaking.
+It involves understanding how to say words, what words mean, and how to use words to convey wants, needs and ideas.

-• Phonemic & Phonological Awareness ~ Identify and manipulate individual sounds in spoken words.
+• Phonemic Awareness ~ Ability to identify and manipulate individual sounds (phonemes) in spoken words.

-• Vocabulary ~ Understand what words mean, how and when to use them when speaking and writing.
+• Vocabulary ~ Ability to understand what words mean and how and when to use them when speaking and writing.

-• Comprehension ~ Understand the topic and ideas from written or oral communication.
+• Comprehension ~ ability to understand the topics and ideas from written and oral communication.

 How do I figure out why my child is struggling with reading?